finkenwalde/plucky-verdicts-accountability-reports/README.md

 ### accountability-report.txt
 This is the log file that **plucky-verdicts-monitor.py** will create and fill when an explicit site from **explicit-sites.txt** is detected by Plucky Verdicts.
 ### plucky-verdicts-monitor.py
 This script runs `pluck verdicts -f` for a live feed of Plucky's background activity and parses the results to log any explicit sites (from **explicit-sites.txt**) visited to **accountability-report.txt**.
-A sample return of what
 ### email-accountability-partners.py
 This script can be configured to send the contents of **accountability-report.txt** to a list of accountability partners' emails.
 It can also be scheduled to run daily or weekly.